In This Article

 Yoga and Ayurveda have used breathing techniques (pranayama) for thousands of years to maintain, restore and balance mental, physical, emotional and spiritual health.

-We Recommend Why Slow Yoga?
+See also Why Slow Yoga?

 The Koshas and Breath Work